Scraping and discovery

 Here, Kapacitor requests metrics from targets

-Finally, Kapacitor processes the data according to your configured TICKscripts.
-Use TICKscripts to filter, transform, and perform other tasks on your metrics data.
-In addition, if you’d like to store your data, configure a TICKscript to send them to InfluxDB.
+- Finally, Kapacitor processes the data according to configured TICKscripts.
+Use TICKscripts to filter, transform, and perform other tasks on the metrics data.
+In addition, if the data should be stored, configure a TICKscript to send it to InfluxDB.

 Pushing vs. Pulling Metrics